Uses of the Amaranthaceae or Goosefoot family

 A. portulacoides

-A. portulacoides or Sea-purslane and PFAF
+Atriplex portulacoides or Sea-purslane and PFAF

 A low shrub of muddy or sandy saltmarshes, commonly fringing intertidal pools and creeks, and often forming extensive stands on ungrazed saltings.
 In W. Britain and Ireland it also occurs locally on coastal rocks and cliffs.

 Leaves – raw in salads or cooked as a potherb.
 Thick and succulent with a good crunchy texture and a natural saltiness.
-They need careful washing when collected from the wild
+They need careful washing when collected from the wild.

 B. vulgaris